ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ComplexCircuits.rst

         1               1               0
         =============   =============   =============

 In other words, we want the output to be on only if the first input is on and the second is not.
-We could make this happen using the circuit shown below.
+There is no basic logic rule that matches this function.
+However, we could implement the desired behavior with the circuit below.
 Try clicking the Input switches to test each of the four possible combinations - verify the circuit does what it is supposed to.

 .. raw:: html